ardock/moodle-local_moodeka/README.md

 Moodeka web service for Moodle 2.X
 ------------------------------------------

-The webservice plugin for the Moodeka app.
+The webservice plugin for the Moodeka app (https://github.com/mouneyrac/moodeka).

 what does the webservice do
 ---------------------------